 What Makes a Good Media Communications Program?

 When looking for the best universities for media studies, there are a number of hallmarks to look for.
-Student to professor ratio is a big one.
+The student-to-professor ratio is a big one.
 Students who receive individual attention in small classes in the best universities for media studies are able to ask questions and fully understand the subject matter.
 Also, smaller classes allow for more hands-on opportunities for those pursuing a media and communications major.
 Hands-on learning reinforces information gained through studies and classroom lectures.

-Other things to look at is the teaching staff’s credentials.
-The best colleges for media communications majors will have exceptional, experienced professors teaching about materials they have experienced first hand in the field.
-A well-developed media and communications major program will also offer areas of concentration for communications major so that students have the ability to tailor their studies with some topics that interest them such as health studies or public advocacy.
+Another thing to look at is the teaching staff’s credentials.
+The best colleges for media communications majors will have exceptional, experienced professors teaching about materials they have experienced firsthand in the field.
+A well-developed media and communications major program will also offer areas of concentration for a communications major so that students have the ability to tailor their studies with some topics that interest them such as health studies or public advocacy.
 This gives them a broad, solid education.

 Also, look at the program’s attrition rate.
 The best colleges for media communications majors will have a higher graduation rate.
 If students are failing to complete the program and graduate, this may indicate that each student is not getting the attention they deserve.
 Look at each program in-depth and, if possible, talk with a current professor or student to get a real feel of the program’s value.